moondance-labs/tanssi-docs/learn/tanssi/technical-features.md

 As presented in the [Overview](/learn/tanssi/overview){target=_blank} article, Tanssi is an Appchain infrastructure protocol that streamlines the deployment of blockchains with custom logic specific to a wide range of use cases, including DeFi, NFTs, Gaming, and any other use case development teams may want to address.

-Infrastructure poses a huge challenge for developers who would need to bootstrap collators for block production, data preservers, RPC endpoints, and deal with integrations and interoperability, assigning precious effort and resources and losing focus on what is really important: the Appchain Runtime, the UX, and the value proposition to the users.
+Infrastructure poses a huge challenge for developers who would need to bootstrap collators for block production, data preservers, and RPC endpoints, and deal with integrations and interoperability, assigning precious effort and resources and losing focus on what is important: the Appchain Runtime, the UX, and the value proposition to the users.

 In Tanssi terms, Appchains are called ContainerChains, similar to the concept coined in [Docker](https://www.docker.com){target=_blank}, allowing teams to focus on the product while alleviating deployment-related issues.
 In this analogy, the Tanssi network resembles [Kubernetes](https://kubernetes.io){target=_blank}, in its role as orchestrator, managing resources to guarantee the liveness and performance of the ContainerChains.

-In this article, the necessary aspects to consider when building and deploying your own Modular Blockchain are covered, and also the following technical aspects of the Tanssi protocol:
+In this article, the necessary aspects to consider when building and deploying your own modular blockchain are covered, and also the following technical aspects of the Tanssi protocol:

 - **Block production as a service**
 - **Consensus on demand**